▷ When is the Santa Cruz de Tenerife 2021?

+After dancing the night away you must muster up the strength to attend one of the highlights of carnival – the Daytime Carnival!
 In 2008 Tenerife City Council had the great idea of making a Daytime Carnival for people of all ages and families to enjoy.
-A project that was met with skepticism until the next day there were 250,000 people of all ages, since then this carnival is always celebrated!.
+This idea was originally met with scepticism until the next day when 250,000 people of all ages attended!

 This is another great day to hit the streets up and see some live music.
 Many of the main stages feature world class DJs.
 There were plans to make this day an official electronic music festival, but they didn’t officially go ahead.
 However, it is still like an electronic music festival.

 ▷ Shrove Tuesday – The Closing Parade

 The closing parade is known as the Coso Apoteosis announces the end of carnival in Tenerife.
 The Tenerife Closing Parade is the absolute highlight of the carnival.
 The parade attracts the most crowds from all over the world who come to witness this spectacle.
 The Closing Parade features all the Carnival Queens and all the Carnival Groups.
 It is an amazing spectacle full of colour, costumes, floats, incredible dance routines and music.
 The parade takes place in Anaga Avenue.

 ▷ Ash Wednesday – The Burial of the Sardine